jdandrade/snake-race-thread-concurrency/README.md

 ##### Jump Pad

-- Getting a jump pad makes your Snake able to walk trought other objects/snakes.
+- Getting a jump pad makes your Snake able to walk through other objects/snakes.

 ##### Barrier